ysawa0/create-python-app/README.md

 ![CPA Logo](cpa.png)

-`cpa` is a cli tool for ultra fast setup of new Python projects.
+`cpa` is a cli tool for ultra fast setup of new Python & Rust projects.
 It automates the creation of config files for style & lint checks, gitignore, a basic Dockerfile and Poetry for dependency management.
 An opinionated set of pre-commit hooks are included for enforcing best practices and reducing dev time.

 An example output is provided in [./example](https://github.com/ysawa0/create-python-app/tree/main/example)